-In a freewheeling chat, Prithviraj Chavan sought to shed the ‘slow’ tag once and for all with this claim yesterday, and threw down the gauntlet for anyone to prove otherwise.
-He also spoke about the various controversies dogging the state government, Congress’ revival and the BJP’s weaknesses in the upcoming state elections
+In a freewheeling chat, CM sought to shed the ‘slow’ tag once and for all with this claim yesterday, and threw down the gauntlet for anyone to prove otherwise

 If there is one allegation that has dogged Prithviraj Chavan’s four-year tenure as Maharashtra chief minister, it is that he is slow be it in terms of decision-making or file clearance.
 His own Congress colleagues, those from party ally NCP, the opposition and even staff from departments under him have complained rather publicly about his lethargic pace, without getting an apt rejoinder.